vgl-hub/teloscope/README.md

 * GC
 * Shannon Entropy

-Teloscope reports all these metrics and the final telomere coordinates in BED/BEDgraph files and produces a summary report.
+Teloscope reports all these metrics in BED/BEDgraph files and produces a summary report.

 ## Installation